Product Designer vs. UX Designer: Who's the Best Fit?

 Product Designer vs UX Designer Salary

 According to Glassdoor, product designers earn slightly more than UX designers, reflecting their broader scope of responsibilities.
 Here is the comparison table for your convenience.
-The information is accurate as of April 2024.
-All the salaries are calculated as the yearly pay range in the USA.

 Dual Role Model: Why We Speak about UX & UI together?